Understand the access model

 - rights on the pair Application maintainer + Finance access domain:

-- the needed property and relationship rights when granular governance is enabled
+- the needed property rights when granular governance is enabled

 - Finance assets carry the Finance access domain